Last updated: March 2026

 Mention any rare or limited items like beta access rewards, event-exclusive drops, or discontinued items

-Your Steam account value is estimated by combining the total value of your game library (at current store prices), your inventory items (priced at market rates), badges and profile items, and your account's age and reputation.
-The game library alone often represents $1,000-$5,000+ for active gamers, and valuable CS2 skins can double or triple the total.
+Your Steam account value is estimated by combining your Steam library worth (at current store prices), your CS2 inventory value and other game items (priced at market rates), badges and profile items, and your account's age and reputation.
+The game library alone often represents $1,000-$5,000+ for active gamers, and valuable CS2 skins can double or triple the total — making it important to calculate before you sell your Steam account.

 Yes, Steam level reflects investment in the platform.
 Reaching level 10 costs roughly $5-$10, level 50 costs $30-$60, and level 100+ costs $100-$300+.
 Higher levels unlock more profile showcases and demonstrate a committed, active user.
 Extremely high levels (200+) are notable and add to account prestige.